Skip to main content

 How Youth policy is funded

 As of January 2022, the institution responsible to the budget for the youth policy is the Ministry of Family, Youth and Equal Opportunities.
-Part of this budget is allocated to administrative and staff costs for the Ministry and for the County offices for Family and Youth.
+Part of this budget is allocated to administrative and staff costs for the Ministry and for the County Offices for Family and Youth.
 This part of the budget cannot be separated from the allocations for other family and equal opportunities programmes and an exact figure cannot be evaluated as funding for the youth policy.
 The same situation hindered the evaluation of the funding for youth policy when the youth policy was under the responsibility of the Ministry of Youth and Sports and the youth and sports budgetary allocations were combined, until December 2021.

-• For the youth activities of the County Offices for Youth and Sport 5 840 000 lei
+• For the Youth Centres’ activities of the County Offices for Youth and Sport: 600 000 lei (about 120 000 Euro)

 What is funded?